 A home site that is assigned to a user or group.

 If a user who has a home site belongs to a group that is associated with a different home site, the home site associated with the user takes precedence over the group home site assignment.

 Global homes sites are useful for controlling where roaming users receive desktops and applications.
 For example, if a user has a home site in New York but is visiting London, Horizon begins looking in the New York site to satisfy the user's desktop request rather than allocating a desktop closer to the user.
 Global home site assignments apply for all global entitlements.Important: Global entitlements do not recognize home sites by default.
 To make a global entitlement use home sites, you must select the Use home site option when you create or modify the global entitlement.

 A home site that is associated with a global entitlement.

-For example, if a user who has a home site in New York accesses a global entitlement that associates that user with the London home site, View looks in the London site to satisfy the user's application request rather than allocating an application from the New York site.
+For example, if a user who has a home site in New York accesses a global entitlement that associates that user with the London home site, Horizon begins looking in the London site to satisfy the user's application request rather than allocating an application from the New York site.